lezsakdomi/headless-messenger/README.md

 2. Redirect standard error to `./debug.log` (`2>debug.log`)
 3. Issue `global.writeMessagesToTerminal().then(() => console.log("Yay, success!"), console.error)`
 4. If you get your messages and/or the text _Yay, success!_ in reply, you are all good; bail out here
-5. In the browser console check which trace seemed the most real
+5. In the browser console check which trace seems most real
     Let's say it's `[headless-messenger:tree:error:trace:0:trace:1:trace:1:trace:0] ChildMatchError: Unknown child of a SomeOuterClass, <div some="outer" class="ish"></div>, <div some="inner" classish></div>`
 6. Search for the trace namespace in the debug log (_headless-messenger:tree:error:trace:0:trace:1:trace:1:trace:0_ in our example)
 7. Read the error details.
-Always helps.
+It always helps.
 8. Extract the associated namespace and now search for that
     It should look like `2019-08-28T16:56:32.411Z headless-messenger:tree:error:trace:0:trace:1:trace:1:trace:0 Occurred in namespace 'f3b2:MessageListDataContainer/#0.MessageListMessagesGroup/#0.MessageListMessagesContainer/#0.MessageListMessagesGroupMessageOuterContainer/#0.MessageListMessagesGroupMessageReplyInfoOuterContainer'.`
 9. Now search for the new, more internal namespace. (_f3b2:MessageListDataContainer/#0.MessageListMessagesGroup/#0.MessageListMessagesContainer/#0.MessageListMessagesGroupMessageOuterContainer/#0.MessageListMessagesGroupMessageReplyInfoOuterContainer_)